OPPO-PersonalAI/Adaptive_Agent_Foundation_Models/server/SERVER_README.md

      cd nsjail
      make
      ```
-   - Add the absolute path of nsjail to the `/server/env_template` file:
+   - Save absolute path of nsjail:
      ```
      NSJAILPATH="/abs_path/to/your/nsjail/nsjail"
      ```
 3. Environment Variable Configuration: Environment variables must be configured in the `servers/.env` file.
-For a configuration template, refer to the `servers/.env_template` file.
+For a configuration template, refer to the `servers/env_template` file.

 ### 🚀 Shell Script Operations